drseg/swift-fsm/README.md

 ### Runtime Errors

+**Important** - most Swift FSM function calls and initialisers have an additional two arguments `file: String`  and `line: Int` that are populated with the default values `#file` and `#line`.
+This is similar to the system used by XCTest assertions, and allows Swift FSM to produce errors that can pinpoint the exact location of the problematic statement/s.

+There is no way to capture this information whilst hiding them from autocomplete - therefore, note that, unlike XCTest assertions, _there are no circumstances in which it could be useful or necessary to pass in your own values as arguments_.

 #### Empty Blocks

 All blocks must have at least one statement in them, otherwise an error will be thrown: